hyperledger/firefly/docs/tutorials/tokens/erc20.md

 }
 ```

-> **NOTE:** When burning a non-fungible token, the amount must always be `1`.
-The `tokenIndex` field is also required when burning a non-fungible token.

 Other parameters:
 - You must specify a `pool` name if you've created more than one pool
 - You may specify a `key` understood by the connector (i.e. an Ethereum address) if you'd like to use a non-default signing identity